sagemath/sagewiki_to_gh-2022-10-10/reu07.md

  1. Graphs and Connections on a Surface of Arbitrary Genus
   * Joe Mitchell
  1. Angle Systems and Embeddings
-  * Joey Greer, Emily Kirkman
+  * Joey Greer
  1. New Algorithm for Finding Planar Embeddings with user-defined Topological Constraints
-  * Emily Kirkman
+  * Emily Kirkman - This will also come after inclusion of Boost.  (see above)
  1. [:Leon:Update] Jeffrey Leon's Partition Backtracking code
   * Tom Boothby, Robert Miller
 === Pictures ===